 As coaches we have a responsibility to promote high standards of behavior in athletics.
-Behavior is the biggest concern in our athletic program.
-This includes the treatment and respect of game officials (referees) and opponents.
+Sportsmanship is a key component of our athletic program.
+This includes respecting game officials (referees) and opponents.
 The BGCLCV enforces two major policies- first is our Coaches-At-Will Policy stating The BGCLCV is free to terminate a volunteer for any reason at any time.
-Our No Tolerance Policy below is the key to promoting and enforcing the expected standard of behavior.
+Our No Tolerance Policy (see below) is the key to promoting and enforcing the expected standard of behavior.
 Please make sure you understand it.